- How do I use the Workspace for Keywords?

 What is it?

 The Workspace has three sections.
 The Workspace for Keywords is a place to store your highest priority keywords, to organize them, and to use them in various Alexa tools.
 The Workspace for Sites Lists is the place to save and manage lists of sites that are related in some way (e.g. your company's competitors, companies in a similar industry or sites you want to target for guest posting or advertising).
 Saving these sets of sites makes it easy to perform different analyses on them any time you want.
 The Workspace for Sites allows you to save individual sites for future research.
 Lastly the Workspace for Content allows you to save popular articles for content research and planning.

 How do I use the Workspace for Keywords?

-From any of the Alexa keyword tools you can add a keyword to the Workspace by clicking the next to that particular keyword.
-Alternatively, you can click the to add a keyword along with other information about that keyword like category, tag, notes or the website associated with this keyword.
+From any of the Alexa keyword tools you can add a keyword to the Workspace by clicking the star icon next to that particular keyword.
+Alternatively, you can click the circle icon to add a keyword along with other information about that keyword like category, tag, notes or the website associated with this keyword.